hning86/articles/hadoopAndWasb.md

 I assume that you have a standard Apache distrition of Hadoop 2.7.1 installed in /usr/local/hadoop directory on a Linux box.
 So your HADOOP_HOME is /usr/local/hadoop.

 ##Step 1.
 Verify your Hadoop version
+This needs to be 2.7.1 or later.

 ```
 /usr/local/hadoop/bin/hadoop version
 ```

 ##Step 2.
-Verify that you have these 2 jar files.
+Verify that you have these 2 jar files in your hadoop installation.

 ```
 ls /usr/local/hadoop/share/hadoop/tools/lib/hadoop-azure-2.7.1.jar